 Orbea is making waves and winning accolades with its new Orbea Rise e-mountain bike.
-Incredibly lightweight at just 16-18kg, it is impressing everyone with its slick, slimline look and its fast and fun performance on trail that delivers just as much mountain bike fun as electric fun.
+It is incredibly light at just 16-18kg and is impressing everyone with its slick, slimline look and its fast and fun performance on trail that delivers just as much mountain bike fun as electric fun.

 The Orbea Rise is one of the first eMTBs that is this light in weight and has a somewhat regular motor.